 Therefore, regardless of what you may have gleaned from listening to certain golf instructors and commentators about hitting against a firm left side, please do not conclude that they mean to imply you should stiffen or lock your left knee-joint as you deliver your clubface to the ball at impact.
 While straightening the left leg allows you to rotate your upper body more quickly on your downswing, it also places tremendous stress on the knee-joint.

-And, as this post relates to Tiger Woods: When he pushes his weight into the ground with his left leg just before impact for the sake of a few extra yards, I believe that it’s a dangerous and controversial move that he makes which has led to the leg and knee injuries that have plagued his career.
+Personal Note: As this post relates to Tiger Woods: When he pushes his weight into the ground with his left leg just before impact for the sake of a few extra yards, I believe that it’s a dangerous and controversial move that he makes which has led to the leg and knee injuries that have plagued his career.